-Is lack of a high school diploma keeping you from getting a better job or attending college?
-Let us help you reach higher levels of success!
+Is being without a high school diploma keeping you from getting a better job or going to college?
+Let us help you reach your goals for success!

 Why take the GED® Test?

-The Arkansas GED® Testing Program serves all Arkansans who are 16 years or older, not enrolled in or graduated from high school, and who meet other state requirements regarding residency and testing eligibility.
+To be eligible to take the GED® Testing Program, you must be 16 years of age or older, not enrolled in or graduated from high school, and you must meet other state requirements regarding residency and testing.